brucestull/mdn-local-library-tutorial/README.md

 ## Purposes

 * Use this tutorial to review Django testing concepts.
-  * Testing knowledge is needed for my [bruce-stull-portfolio](https://github.com/brucestull/bruce-stull-portfolio) app.
+  * Testing knowledge is needed for my portfolio app.
 * Use this tutorial to review how to modify Django Admin interface.

 ## Concepts I Need to Further Explore